Navigating AI with Pestalozzi – Part 1: Governance | Pestalozzi Attorneys at Law

 • Accountability: Mechanisms to ensure responsibility and accountability for AI systems are essential.
 This includes independent audits, reporting negative impacts, and impact assessment tools.
 Decisions on ethical trade-offs should be continuously re-evaluated.

 Once these principles are established, they should be documented and translated into actionable instructions for employees.
-Smaller companies may use concise general guidelines in a one-pager format, while larger companies with different use cases should create an overarching AI strategy along with more detailed policies and directives for different implementation areas.
+Smaller companies may use concise general guidelines in a one-pager format, while larger companies with different use cases sare advised to create an overarching AI strategy along with more detailed policies and directives for different implementation areas.
 This ensures that the information is available in a digestible and clear manner, and that employees know where to look for relevant information and understand their responsibilities when using AI.

 AI policies should be coordinated with existing data protection, IT, and HR directives.
 Some documentation obligations in the EU AI Act, for example, overlap with regulations in the GDPR and the Swiss Act on Federal Data Protection.
 One such obligation is the data protection impact assessment, which should be conducted when new technologies are implemented (see Part 4: Data Protection).